 Who We Are

 Bitch Media’s mission is to provide and encourage an engaged, thoughtful feminist response to mainstream media and popular culture.
 Bitch Media is in print with Bitch: Feminist Response to Pop Culture, online at bitchmedia.org, on the air with our podcasts, Popaganda and Backtalk, and on campuses around the world via Bitch on Campus.
-We offer writing fellowships and internships on a quarterly basis, and we also house a community lending library at our HQ in Portland, Oregon.
+We also host four fellows a year with our Bitch Media Fellowships for Writers program.

 Bitch seeks to be a fresh, revitalizing voice in contemporary feminism, one that welcomes complex arguments and refuses to ignore the contradictory and often uncomfortable realities of life in an unequivocally gendered world.
 We have a diverse audience, which keeps the dialogue and the movement we’re a part of dynamic and strong.
 We are also uniquely situated to draw in young readers who are at a critical moment in their lives—a moment when they are discovering feminism and activism, finding answers to who they are, and questioning the definitions of gender, sexuality, power and agency prescribed by the mainstream media.
 Bitch not only plays a role in exploring these topics, it also provides a toolkit for engaging in analysis that promotes activism and impels social change.
 Bitch Media has a broad reach, with a community that has grown to over 6 million readers around the globe.
 Click here for a timeline of Bitch Media’s history!

 A Feminist Response to Pop Culture